lazyd3v/grid/packages/website/docs/formula.md

 Multi-selection mode allows user to select multiple cells and selections when user is in formula mode.

 :::note
-Multi-selection in Formula mode is currently under development.
+Multi-selection in Formula mode is currently in beta
 :::